Our customers have been hired by:

 - Quantify your achievements whenever possible: numbers pop!

-Also, make sure you’re not making your cover letter too long: The Perfect Cover Letter Length in 2019
+Also, make sure you’re not making your cover letter too long: The Perfect Cover Letter Length

 5. Explain why you want in

 - Make them know you want this particular job more than any other.

 - This way, they’ll believe you want to stick around for longer.